We continue with the ESP8266 and ESP32 tutorials by seeing how to use the ESP8266 as an HTTP client.

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both the ESP8266 and the ESP32.

-Why use the ESP8266 as a client?
+Why Use the ESP8266 as a Client?

-It is very common to find projects in which the ESP8266 acts as a server and another device (a mobile phone, a computer, etc.) acts as a client.
-So much so, that sometimes in many cases and tutorials the functionality as a client is overlooked.
+It is very common to find projects where the ESP8266 acts as a server and another device (a mobile phone, a computer, etc.) acts as a client.
+So much so that sometimes in many cases and tutorials the client functionality tends to be forgotten.

-In short, we will use it to communicate with and transfer information to another device (including between two ESP8266).
+In short, we will use it to communicate with and transfer information to another device (including between two ESP8266s).
 As we can see, we should not underestimate the functionality of the ESP8266 as a client.

-ESP8266 as a client
+ESP8266 as a Client

 bool begin(WiFiClient &client, String url);